Welcome New Families!

 Students must complete the Release of Financial Information e–sign form to allow the Student Business Office (SBO) to speak with family about their Western Account.

 Students must send a Payer Invitation through their Western Account Portal to allow parents or other payers to view their balance and make payments.
-Watch the Send a Payer Invitation video on the SBO's How To page to learn more.
+Watch the Send a Payer Invitation video and review Step-by-Step instructions on the SBO's How To page to learn more.